flinnthebin/rusty-fan/README.md

 ## Fan

 Fan is a program that works on my Alienware m15 R5 with AMD Ryzen 9 5900HX.
-If you have any Alienware Laptop (or Dell Laptop), install Ubuntu and the bootloader displays the Alienware/Dell logo in tandem with the Ubuntu logo, then will probably work.
+If you have any Alienware Laptop (or Dell Laptop), install Ubuntu and if the bootloader displays the Alienware/Dell logo in tandem with the Ubuntu logo during the boot process then you likely have some compatible hardware.

 For my particular laptop, there are effectively 4 configurations for fan control.